dave-hudson/metaphor/README.md

 Metaphor (m6r) files follow a very simple document-like structure.
 It has only 5 keywords:

-- `Target:` - defines the top-level target objective being conveyed to the LLM.
-There is only one `Target:` keyword in any given Metaphor input.
+- `Action:` - defines the top-level action objective being conveyed to the LLM.
+There is only one `Action:` keyword in any given Metaphor input.
-- `Scope:` - a hierarchical description of the scope of the work we want the LLM to do and supporting information.
+- `Context:` - a hierarchical description of the context of the work we want the LLM to do and supporting information.
-  `Scope:` elements may nest but must only exist within the scope of a `Target:`.
+  `Context:` elements may nest but must only exist within the context of a `Action:`.
-- `Example:` - defines an example of how some `Scope:` item should behave.  `Example:` can only be used within a `Scope:`.
+- `Role:` - defines a role to be played by the LLM when fulfilling its `Action:`.
 - `Embed:` - embeds an external file into the prompt, also indicating the language involved to the LLM.
 - `Include:` - includes another Metaphor file into the current one, as if that one was directly part of the file being procesed, but auto-indented to the current indentation level.